MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/tutorial-revoscaler-data-import-transform.md

 This 30-minute video is the second in a 4-part video series.
 It demonstrates RevoScaleR functions for data ingestion.

 > [!Tip]
 > This video shows you how to create a source object for a list of files by using the R `list.files` function and patterns for selecting specific file names.
-It uses the multiple mortDefaultSmall<em>.csv files to show the approach.
+It uses the multiple mortDefaultSmall.csv files to show the approach.
 To create an XDF comprised of all the files, use the following syntax: `mySourceFiles <- list.files(rxGetOption("sampleDataDir"), pattern = "mortDefaultSmall\\d</em>.csv", full.names=TRUE)`.

 > [!VIDEO https://channel9.msdn.com/Series/Microsoft-R-Server-Series/Introduction-to-Microsoft-R-Server-Session-2--Data-Ingestion/player?format=ny]